-Warning: When handling the processor package, avoid placing direct pressure on the label area.
-Also, improper CPU installation or socket/pin misalignment can cause serious damage to the CPU or the motherboard that will require RMA repairs.
-Be sure to read and follow all instructions thoroughly before installing your CPU and heatsink.
+Warning: When handling the processor package, avoid placing direct pressure on the label area

-Note 1: Always connect the power cord last, and always remove it before adding, removing or changing any hardware components.
-Make sure that you install the processor into the CPU socket before you install the CPU heatsink.

-Note 2: If you buy a CPU separately, make sure that you use an Intel-certified multi-directional heatsink only.

-Note 3: Make sure to install the motherboard into the chassis before you install the CPU heatsink.

-Note 4: When receiving a motherboard without a processor pre-installed, make sure that the plastic CPU socket cap is in place and none of the socket pins are bent; otherwise, contact your retailer immediately.

-Note 5: Refer to the Supermicro website for updates on CPU support.
+- Always connect the power cord last, and always remove it before adding, removing or changing any hardware components.
+Make sure that you install the processor into the CPU socket before you install the CPU heatsink. - If you buy a CPU separately, make sure that you use an Intel-certified multidirectional heatsink only. - Make sure to install the motherboard into the chassis before you install the CPU heatsink - When receiving a motherboard without a processor pre-installed, make sure that the plastic CPU socket cap is in place and none of the socket pins are bent; otherwise, contact your retailer immediately. - Refer to the Supermicro website for updates on CPU support.